natebrunelle/cs1110f18/markdown/lab08-crypto.md

         -   This is much easier if you loop in a way that knows the indices of letters (e.g., `for i in range(...):`{.python}) because that index can be used *both* for the text *and* for the key
         -   Wrapping indices is easily accomplished using the `%` operator: `key[i % len(key)]`{.python}.

+# Additional ciphers to try

+If you get both [shift cipher] and [Vigenère cipher] working, feel free to try these as well.

 ## Autokey Cipher